perez987/macOS-14-Sonoma-on-z390-with-OpenCore/README.md

 * iMacPro1,1 (iMac Pro 27″, late 2017) and MacPro7,1 (Mac Pro 2019) models do have a T2 chip and, when using these SMBIOS models, you do not receive update notifications
 * iMacPro1,1 and MacPro7,1 models receive update notifications if configured as vmm (virtual machine): `revpatch=sbvmm` in boot-args along with RestrictEvents.kext.

-2. Size of the update (full or incremental)
+2. Full or incremental update

 * Systems where the OCLP root patch has not been applied or has been reverted:
 	- iMac19,1 can get incremental updates
 	- iMacPro1,1 and MacPro7,1 require `revpatch=sbvmm` in boot-args along with RestrictEvents.kext to get incremental updates, without this setting you get full-size updates
 * All systems that have the OCLP root patch applied receive full-size updates.

-In summary, using iMac19.1 without RestrictEvents.kext I get update notifications but the updates are full-size.
+In summary, using iMac19.1 without RestrictEvents.kext I get update notifications but the updates are full-size (due to OCLP root patch).

 After the system is updated, RestrictEvents.kext and the boot argument can be disabled because they are not required for normal Sonoma operation.